chalmersplasmatheory/FIKA/README.md

     - `omega_r_smilei_SI`

         Specifies the reference angular frequency from your Smilei simulation in the SI units.
-When running Smilei simulations, other Smilei units are derived from the reference angular frequency $omega_r$.
+When running Smilei simulations, other Smilei units are derived from the reference angular frequency $\omega_r$.
 Be aware that the parameter here requires the value of the reference frequency in the SI units!
 In the following example, the frequency is set to 2354564459136066.5 rad/s corresponding to 0.8 micron wavelength:

         omega_r_smilei_SI = 2354564459136066.5